 Each dating from the last quarter of the 19th century

 Each of these microscopes is constructed in bright lacquered brass with the base having a bronzed brass finish.
 For each, the height of the tube can be extended by means of a drawtube.
 The drawtube has a Society Screw on the lower end to accommodate very low power objectives and other accessories.
 The main focusing adjustment of these microscopes can vary, while the fine focus utilizes a micrometer screw, which operates the patented B&L mechanism.
-The substage consists of a Wale type iris diaphragm, It is stamped with the Wale patent date, June 6, 1876.
+The substage consists of a Wale type iris diaphragm, It is stamped with the George Wale patent date, June 6, 1876.
 The mirror is adjustable on its swinging arm and is double sided with plane and concave glasses; it can be positioned above the stage to illuminate opaque objects.
-These microscopes are usually supplied with two B&L eyepieces, two B&L objectives with their brass canisters.
+These microscopes are usually supplied with two B&L eyepieces and two B&L objectives with their brass canisters.

 The following catalog description states that since the Faculty of the Harvard Medical School made suggestions for the design of this model, it was given the title the “Harvard Microscope”.